edgelesssys/marblerun/docs/docs/workflows/recover-coordinator.md

 ### Example

-The following gives an example of a multi-party recovery workflow:
+The following gives an example of a multi-party recovery workflow.

-Assume the following `RecoveryKeys` were set in the Manifest:
+Assume the following `RecoveryKeys` were set in the manifest:

 ```javascript
     "RecoveryKeys": {